 - the presence of anti-glomerular basement membrane (GBM) antibodies; the GBM is part of the glomeruli and is composed of collagen and other proteins

 Immune cells produce antibodies against a specific region of collagen.
 The antibodies attack the collagen in the lungs and kidneys.
 8

 If you have either a rare or common autoimmune disorder, we can help you find a number of different approaches to reduce your symptoms, work towards overturning your autoimmune disorder and improve the quality of your life.

-At our Perth clinic of Advanced Functional Medicine, we treat patients from all over Australia and worldwide for a variety of autoimmune disorders with excellent results.
+At our Australian clinic of Advanced Functional Medicine, we treat patients from all over Australia and worldwide for a variety of autoimmune disorders with excellent results.

 Call us or fill out the form below to find out more.